Norway: Private tycoon goes public with wife's disappearance

 The same had been said after a right-wing extremist killed 77 people in 2011, eight with a car bomb he set off in Oslo and another 69 when he opened fire at the nearby island summer camp run by the left-wing Labor Party's youth wing.
 Anders Behring Breivik is serving a 21-year prison sentence for carrying out a terror attack.

-Two days before she vanished, Anne-Elizabeth Hagen was serving a friend coffee at her and her husband's home in Loerenskog, east of Oslo and some 50 kilometers (30 miles) from the Swedish border.
+Two days before she vanished, Anne-Elizabeth Falkevik Hagen was serving a friend coffee at her and her husband's home in Loerenskog, east of Oslo and some 50 kilometers (30 miles) from the Swedish border.

 "She is a very nice, charming, decent and beautiful woman, and they had a good relationship in their marriage, where she encouraged him in his life and his work," Glenn Hartmann-Hansen, a former colleague of Tom Hagen's who has known the couple for half of their marriage.

-Note: This story has been corrected to show kidnap victim Osen's first name is Reidar, not Raider.